 7 Types of Electrical Conduit

-Electrical conduit is durable tubing or other type of enclosure used to protect and provide a route for electrical wiring.
-Conduit is typically required where wiring would be exposed or where it might be subject to damage.
+The term electrical conduit refers to durable tubing or other types of enclosure used to protect and provide a route for individual electrical wiring conductors.
+Conduit is typically required where wiring is exposed or where it might be subject to damage.
 A conduit can be made of metal or plastic and may be rigid or flexible.
 All conduit is installed with compatible fittings (couplings, elbows, connectors) and electrical boxes, usually made of the same or similar material.
 Conduit must be installed in accordance with the National Electrical Code (NEC) and all applicable local code rules.

 Rigid Metal Conduit (RMC and IMC)

 Rigid metal conduit, or RMC, is heavy-duty galvanized steel tubing that is installed with threaded fittings.
 It is typically used outdoors to provide protection from damage and can also provide structural support for electrical cables, panels, and other equipment.
 RMC is sold in 10- and 20-foot lengths and has threads on both ends.

 Intermediate metal conduit, or IMC, is a thinner, lighter-weight version of rigid metal conduit and is approved for use in all of the same applications as RMC.
 Because IMC is lighter and easier to work with than RMC, it is more common in new construction.

 Electrical Metallic Tubing (EMT)